DanielBMarkham/Info-Ops/manuscript/chapter23.md

 This is one example of the difference between "business talk" and "system talk".
 Nobody is a robot, so nobody can manage an entire analysis model on their own.
 (Although many try.)
 Fortunately, you don't really have to.
 At a business meeting, if I tell Srini to take care of the Account Reconciliation operations next month, we don't have to know exactly what it means.
 The words come out, Srini nods his head, and we continue the meeting.

 Thank goodness it works this way.
-Otherwise we'd never get anything done, spending all of our time fully specifying anything we were talking about.
+Otherwise we'd never get anything done, we'd be spending all of our time fully specifying anything we were talking about.
 Business works in vagaries and ambiguities.
 Later on, as-needed, informal analysis happens to the degree that the work can be completed.

 But it's not necessarily consistent or logical.
 If next month I ask Medhi to handle Account Reconciliation, and he doesn't know what it is, he and I might have a completely different conversation around what I want.
 That's fine.
 As long as we reach the goals we have, the inconsistencies don't matter.

 Where it becomes a problem is when it needs to translate to a formal system, like a computer program.
 I can't tell Srini that Account Reconciliation is one thing one month and Medhi that it's something else another month if they're both trying to write computer systems to make Account Reconciliation happen.
 Worse yet, if they're trying to organize people to write computer systems to make it happen.

-What usually happens -- and I've seen this on at least a dozen occasions -- is that some manager somewhere ends up with a somewhat-complete list of System Realized functions that they try to map up with the business titles.
+What usually happens -- and I've seen this on at least a dozen occasions -- is that some manager somewhere ends up with a somewhat complete list of System Realized functions that they try to map up with the business titles.
 Does the "MapSysExReg4" help with Account Reconciliation?
 That's the one we used for the RepRo project, right?

 To an outsider it sounds like a bunch of gobbledygook, but it makes perfect sense to Joe Former-Tech-Guy Manager.
 So he sorts up all the existing functions as either being in-scope or out-of-scope.
 He also makes a note of new functions that might be needed.